hi-aryan/dtekv-memory-mapped-io/README.md

 make
 ```

-This generates `main.bin` which can be loaded onto the board.
+This generates `main.bin` which can be loaded onto the board or onto an emulator such as [this one](https://dtekv.fritiof.dev/)

 ## Running on Board